chevdor/yamlcheck/README.md

 # yamlcheck

-A CLI to check a YAML file based on a json schema.
+A CLI based on [valico](https://github.com/s-panferov/valico) to check a YAML file using a json schema.

 ## Install